Optable/optable-web-sdk/README.md

 The browser bundle exports the same `OptableSDK` constructor documented in the **npm module** section above in the `optable` window object, as `optable.SDK`

-The following shows an example of how to safely initialize the SDK and dispatch an `identify` API request to a sandbox, from an input element after the document was loaded.
+The following shows an example of how to safely initialize the SDK and dispatch an `identify` API request to a DCN, from an input element after the document was loaded.

 ```html
 <!-- Asynchronously load the SDK as early as possible: -->